jzenzinger/MarsWeatherApp/README.md

-# Mars Weather Mobile Application
+# Mars and Astronomy Mobile Application
 Mars weather app is native iOS mobile application with 3 tabs.
 App is built with IonicFramework for school project **Programming Mobile Applications**.
 ### Technologies
 * Ionic Framework